-Some people with a mental illness have a difficult relationship with alcohol.
+Some people with a mental illness have problems using alcohol.
 Alcohol is legal, which means it is easier to get.
-It can make the feelings of some mental health issues feel worse, and for some people it could cause their mental health to relapse if they have struggled in the past.
+It can make the feelings of some mental health issues feel worse.

 New Psychoactive Substances (NPS)

-Some of the drugs classed as NPS are known as ‘legal highs’.
+Some of the drugs classed as NPS used to be known as ‘legal highs’.
 This is a common term that people use.
 It is used because some NPS were legal before 2016.
 However, the name is now wrong, because since 2016 they have been made illegal.

 Amphetamine and methamphetamine